gnuton/RagBag/Docs/javascript.md

 // 3. using an object constructor
 function myObject (prop1, prop2, method1) {this.property1 = prop1; this.property2 = prop2; this.method1 = method1;}
 var a = new myObject(1, 2, function(){return "ciao"})

+// they keyword THIS.
+Yes this is not a variable, since it cannot be modified. this = 3; // ReferenceError: Invalid left-hand side in assignment this; // returns the reference to the object parent of the current code
+      // In a browser it could be Window {top: Window, location: Location, document: document....
+      // In nodejs it prints all the children of the global object
+// this in a constructor function doesn't have any value, but it will get the value of the object once created

+// Invoking a function as method
+// we can use Function.apply if the argument is an array
+// we can user Function.call if we hav more argument function f(a){ console.log(a) } // let's define a simple function f.apply(global,[2]); // we can invoke the function passing an context object (eg: global) and an array of args f.call(global,2); // or just the same thing passing the values as separate arguments.

 // here is the list of JS built-in constructors var x1 = new Object();    // A new Object object